secondstage-io/tracks-documentation/docs/tracks/data-security.md

 Both controllers and processors have specific responsibilities and obligations under GDPR, particularly regarding data protection, breach notifications, and agreements defining the scope of data processing.

-TRACKS is suggested deployed method is to use Publisher / Developer studio’s configured Google Cloud project.
-Other Google Cloud microservices used include Cloud Storage, Cloud Run, Pub/Sub, Cloud Functions, Artifact Registry, and App Engine.

-The system user: analytics@secondstage.io will be added as an Owner to your Google Cloud Project for operational and management purposes.

-If you are unable to use GCP for deployment, Second Stage can host TRACKS in an isolated environment.
-This would require change in your EULA as Second Stage will need to host attribution data in the account.

 ## Data Handling under GDPR regulations

 Second Stage TRACKS is fully compliant with GDPR regulations.
 There are two integration options available: